 ---|---|---|---|

-Major | Assignment Grade of 0 | Course Grade is lowered by 1 step | Fail the Course (Grade XF) |
+Major | Zero on the assignment | Course Grade is lowered by 1 full step | Fail the Course (Recommend Grade XF) |

 I will use the above table for my recommendations.
 Keep in mind the the Eberly Committee on Academic Integrity as well as the Office of Student Conduct may choose alter the consequences, including increasing them.